OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 For the conflict service, I wrote a Nexson loader.
 It's a bit awkward
 - e.g. it might benefit from having some wrapper classes, but currently just passed around JSON blobs directly.

+The Nexson parser has to pay attention to the forwarding pointers from forwards.tsv ...

 To better support reading and writing Newick, in addition to names being optional, ids are also optional.
 This presents a problem when